Monday, 06 March 2023

 The Strathkelvin Railway Path is an easy, flat route that’s perfect for walking or cycling.
 It stretches 7½ mile between Strathblane and Kirkintilloch along a picturesque stretch of old railway line.
 Join the trail near the turning to Clachan of Campsie off the A891.

-There are public toilets (small charge), refreshments and bike hire in Clachan of Campsie.
+Refreshments and bike hire are available in Clachan of Campsie.

 There is a public car park in the small main square in Clachan of Campsie.
 To find the start of the path, head along Knowehead Road from just south of the main square.
 Follow Knowehead Road all the way up into Campsie Glen.